Prof Chris Newbold

 Professor of Tropical Medicine and Honorary Faculty at the Wellcome Sanger Institute

-After a postdoctoral fellowship in rodent malaria at The National Institute for Medical Research, Mill Hill, he moved to Oxford in 1984.
-Here he continued to work on rodent malaria with a particular interest in antigenic variation and soon moved to working on the same area in human malaria.
+Chris graduated with an MA and PhD from the University of Cambridge in 1978.
+After a postdoctoral fellowship studying rodent malaria at The National Institute for Medical Research, Mill Hill, he moved to Oxford in 1984.
+Chris continued to work on rodent malaria with a particular interest in antigenic variation and soon moved to working on the same area in human malaria.
 He helped to establish the Wellcome Trust unit in Kilifi, Kenya and has worked closely with colleagues there ever since.
 He became a Professor in 1997 and leads the Molecular Parasitology Group at the Weatherall Institute of Molecular Medicine where he continues to work on mechanisms of disease and immune evasion in malaria.
+Chris was a key figure in the generation of the Plasmodium falciparum reference genome.